 Based on the tree inventory, management goals are set for the urban forest resources and program, including goals for services provided to city residents, percent of urban tree canopy, mix of species by age and location, regulations governing tree cover and care, and technical oversight.
-The resources and actions to achieve these goals are outlined generally in this Plan, and need to be further detailed as tree inventory information is obtained.
+The resources and actions to achieve these goals are outlined generally in this Plan, and need to be further detailed as tree inventory information is obtained and a full implementation developed.